ML2Health/ML2ClinicalTrials/AI4Trial/README.md

 python learn_multi_model.py --base_name mortality_rate --phase 'Phase 1' --exp Temp
 ```

-## 🤝 Contributing
-If you wish to contribute, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.
-We welcome pull requests for bug fixes, feature requests, and improvements to our code.

 ## 💼 Support
 If you need help with the tool, you can raise an issue on our GitHub issue tracker.
 For other questions, please contact our team.